gher-uliege/drifter-raspberry-pi/README.md

      * WiFi password:  (will be provided, __different from your account password__)
      * Time zone: Europe/Brussels
      * Make sure that Enable Telemetry is __unchecked__.
-* Put the SD card, in the SD card slot of the Rapberry Pi
+* Put the SD card in the SD card slot of the Rapberry Pi
-* Power-on the Rapberry Pi (via the USB C connector)
+* Power-on the Raspberry Pi (via the USB C connector)

-## Connect to the Raspberry pi
+## Connect to the Raspberry Pi

 * Determine the Raspberry pi IP address (see WiFi router access logs)
 * Open a terminal: